China-WenboZhao/Develop-webapp-on-Docker/MovieWebsite(v5.0)/Readme.md

-As mentioned in [https://github.com/China-WenboZhao/Develop-webapp-on-Docker/blob/master/README.md](https://github.com/China-WenboZhao/Develop-webapp-on-Docker/blob/master/README.md), you will meet an error saying 'value conversion not supported' no matter using
+1. when we use 'MySql.Data.EntityFrameworkCore' framework or 'Pomelo.EntityFrameworkCore.MySql' framework, you will meet an error saying 'value conversion not supported'.
+By now, the solved method is to use 'Pomelo.EntityFrameworkCore.MySql(2.1.0-rc1-final)' instead to support value conversion.

-'MySql.Data.EntityFrameworkCore' framework or 'Pomelo.EntityFrameworkCore.MySql'. because current version MySQL provider version not support 'value conversion'.
-There is no good method to fix by now instead of using SqlServer.
+2.